 Vince Gennaro is the author of Diamond Dollars: The Economics of Winning in Baseball

 and a consultant to Major League Baseball teams.
-He is also the Director and member of the faculty of the Columbia University
+He is Associate Dean and Clinical Associate Professor at the NYU Tisch Institute

 Wall Street Journal.
 He is a frequent guest commentator in the media on sports business topics, appearing on MLB